24 Sights in Heilbronn, Germany (with Map and Images)

 Show sight on map

-The former town hall at Hauptstraße 7 in Sontheim was built in 1895 as a residential building and converted into a town hall in 1905.
-The ground floor is divided horizontally in the style of the Neo-Renaissance and the upper floor shows country house character through the decorative exposed half-timbering.
-The house is a listed building.
+The former town hall at Hauptstraße 7 in Sontheim was built as a residential building in 1895 and converted into a town hall in 1905.
+The ground floor is broken down horizontally in the style of the neo -Renaissance and the upper floor shows the country house character through the decorative visibility.
+The house is under monument protection.

 Wikipedia: Ehemaliges Rathaus (Sontheim) (DE)